Welcome to Melissa Cate Photography, by Melissa & Krystle

 Feel free to fill out a contact for or contact us through Facebook

 Why Birth Photography? by Melissa

-I had my first daughter six years ago.
+I had my first daughter seven years ago.
 It is a day that will forever be close to my heart, evoking some of the most powerful emotions of love, triumph, and euphoria I have ever known.
 At the time I did not know birth photography existed.
 I wish I had.
 I was lucky to have a nurse take photos for us as our daughter was entering our world.
 And I love the photos - I looked at them hundreds of times in the months after she was born.
 I studied the time stamp to understand exactly when moments happened.
 I looked carefully at each photo to remember the conversations that took place, what I was feeling in the moment.
 It was easier to piece together little details by looking at the photos.
 I still look at them and soak in the amazing moments we experienced meeting our daughter for the first time.
 But they were shot with a little point and shoot camera, and even though the photos I do have are so precious to me, I wish I had more.
 So much more.